saifulIslamSourceCode/saifulIslamSourceCode/README.md

 ### Hi there 👋, my name is Saiful from Bangladesh.

-Passionate web developer skilled in HTML, CSS, and JavaScript for sleek and responsive interfaces.
 Dedicated to continuous learning, collaboration, and pushing the boundaries of web technology.

 Skills:  JS | TS | Angular | SACSS | Html & CSS